owid/etl/docs/guides/data-work/update-data.md

     ![Chart Upgrader](../../../assets/etl-dashboard-update-steps.gif)
     <figcaption>Animation of how to update steps in ETL Dashboard.</figcaption>
     </figure>
+    - Copy the recommended command from the output (i.e. `etl d pr ... --step-update`).
     - You can close the Wizard (kill it with ++ctrl+c++).

-- **Commit your changes**: Commit those new files in `snapshots` and `etl` folders to your branch:
+- **Run `etl d pr .. --step-update` to commit changes and create a PR**

+    Run the command you copied from the ETL Dashboard:

     ```bash
-    git add etl
-    git add snapshots
-    git commit -m "Duplicate previous Met Office steps"
+    etl d pr update-{short_name} --title ":bar_chart: Update {short_name}" --step-update
     ```

-    !!! note
-        For convenience, do not commit the changes in the `dag` (more on this later).

-- **Create a _review branch_**: This is the branch that will be reviewed.

-    ```bash
-    etl d draft-pr update-temperature-anomaly --base-branch temp-update-temperature-anomaly --title "Update Near-surface temperature anomaly data" --category data
-    ```

-    This will create a sub-branch in your local repository, which will be pushed.
+    This will create a new git branch in your local repository, which will be pushed.
     It will also create a draft pull request in github, and a staging server.
     Wait for a notification from `owidbot`.
-It should take few minutes, and will inform you that the staging server [http://staging-site-update-temperature-anomaly/admin](http://staging-site-update-temperature-anomaly/admin) has been created.
+It should take a few minutes, and will inform you that the staging server [http://staging-site-update-temperature-anomaly/admin](http://staging-site-update-temperature-anomaly/admin) has been created.

 ## 2. Update and run the new steps